kmitsolution/Python/ML/Pandas/01_Pandas_Introduction.md

 ## Data Structures:

-Series: A one-dimensional labeled array that can hold any data type.
+<b>Series:</b> A one-dimensional labeled array that can hold any data type.
 It is similar to a column in a spreadsheet or a database table.

-DataFrame: A two-dimensional labeled data structure with columns of potentially different types.
+<b>DataFrame:</b> A two-dimensional labeled data structure with columns of potentially different types.
 It is similar to a spreadsheet or a SQL table and can be thought of as a collection of Series objects.

 ## Easy Data Manipulation: